cabforum/smime/SBR.md

 g. `extKeyUsage` (MAY be present for Cross Certificates; MUST be present otherwise)

-   For Cross Certificates that share a Subject Distinguished Name and Subject Public Key with a Root Certificate operated in accordance with these Requirements, this extension MAY be present.
+   For Cross Certificates that share a Subject Distinguished Name and Subject Public Key with a Root CA Certificate operated in accordance with these Requirements, this extension MAY be present.
 If present, this extension SHOULD NOT be marked critical.
 This extension MUST only contain usages for which the Issuing CA has verified the Cross Certificate is authorized to assert.
 This extension MUST NOT contain the `anyExtendedKeyUsage` [RFC5280] usage.

    For all other Subordinate CA Certificates, including Technically Constrained Subordinate CA Certificates: